McMayhem88/dsa-learning/Data Structures/Hash Table.md

 ## Pitfalls and Caveats
 - **Worst-Case Performance:**
-    - Although average-case is O(1), worst-case degrades to O(n) if many collisions occur.
+    - Although average-case is $O(1)$, worst-case degrades to $O(n)$ if many collisions occur.
 This is rare with good hash functions and proper resizing.
 - **Iteration Order:**
     - Standard hash maps do not guarantee any specific order when iterating over keys.
 If order matters, consider an ordered variant.
 - **Memory Overhead:**